Guymer/rsl/README.md

 4. Create an elevation map of Great Britain (by running [convertBINtoPPM](convertBINtoPPM.F90))
 5. Flood Great Britain (by running [createFlood](createFlood.F90))
 6. Convert all generated PPM images to PNG images (by running [convertPPMtoPNG.sh](convertPPMtoPNG.sh))
-7. Convert the sequence of PPM images to a GIF animation (by running `convert createFlood_????m.png createFlood.gif`)
+7. Convert the sequence of PPM images to a GIF animation (by running [convertPNGtoGIF.py](convertPNGtoGIF.py))

 ## Method